AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

       A [horizontal bar](/help/analysis-workspace/visualizations/horizontal-bar.md) visualization that shows top converting assets based on the selected conversion metric.
     * **Top performing assets**
       A [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) (including [thumbnails](#thumbnails) and [previews](#previews)) for the top performing assets.
-    * **Assets - views vs. conversion.**
+Assets - views compared to conversion.
       A [scatterplot](/help/analysis-workspace/visualizations/scatterplot.md) visualization that shows a scatter plot of asset views versus assets conversions.

 * **Which asset attributes contribute to conversions?**
-  Content Analytics uses AI and GenAI to assign every asset [metadata](/help/content-analytics/report/components.md#asset-metadata) and [attributes](/help/content-analytics/report/components.md#asset-attributes) automatically, like subjects, scenes, foreground colors, and more.
-An attribute is an AI assigned metadata tag describing what is in an asset or experience.
-For example: <code>foreground color: red</code> is an automatically assigned attribute.
-The visualizations help you identify which attributes of your assets contribute most to conversion.
+  Content Analytics uses AI and GenAI to automatically assign metadata and attributes, such as subjects, scenes, and foreground colors, to every asset.

-  The panel consists of the following visualizations:

   * **Top converting asset attributes**
     A [horizontal bar](/help/analysis-workspace/visualizations/horizontal-bar.md) that shows the top converting asset attributes based on the selected conversion metric.
-  * **Top converting assets attributes vs prior 30 days** A [horizontal bar](/help/analysis-workspace/visualizations/horizontal-bar.md) visualization that shows the top converting asset attributes, compared to the prior 30 days, based on the selected conversion metric.
+  * **Top converting asset attributes vs prior 30 days** A [horizontal bar](/help/analysis-workspace/visualizations/horizontal-bar.md) visualization that shows the top converting asset attributes, compared to the prior 30 days, based on the selected conversion metric.
   * **Top converting assets attribute data**
     A [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) that shows the top converting attributes based on the selected conversion metric.
 Select a row in the table to update the Attribute trend visualization.
   * **Attribute trend**
-    A [line](/help/analysis-workspace/visualizations/line.md) visualization showing the attribute trend for the selected top converting assets attribute.
+    A [line](/help/analysis-workspace/visualizations/line.md) visualization showing the attribute trend for the selected top converting asset attribute.
   * **Asset foreground color**
     An example [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) that compares the performance of items from a single asset attribute category: Foreground Colors.
 You can replace this asset attribute with other asset attribute category dimensions.